daattali/beautiful-jekyll/_posts/2024-03-13-Web App Penetrating3.md

 ![taskinput](/assets/img/missing/Screenshot%202024-03-13%20at%2011.20.31.png)

-3. In the last task, I need to escalate priviliege to the admin, and then make `GET` request to `/access-control/users-admin-fix`.
+3. In the last task, I needed to escalate priviliege to the admin, and then make `GET` request to `/access-control/users-admin-fix`.

 Unfortunately, I could not get success from this success.
 Because, even though I could escalte into admin, but, when I attempt to do next `GET` request to get the hash value, I failed at the first attempt.